-And there they are: crude black markings scattered on the ancient cave walls around you.
-These are the workings of a prehistoric human hand or two (or more…).
-(And no, before you ask, photos aren’t permitted.)
+And there they are: crude black markings scattered on the ancient, age-worn cave walls around you.
+These are the workings of a prehistoric hand or two.**

 Naturally, your eyes are first drawn to the paintings.
 Dating from the late Neolithic, 5–6,000 years ago, these 100 or so primitive artworks depict various animal, fish and humanoid figures.

 ‘Art’ seems, well, to the layperson at least, maybe a little strong a word.
 Some are just random blotches; others recognisably human but with limbs protruding in weirdly stiff right angles; some pot-bellied, some bottle-necked.
-All in all many sort of look like the bumbling scribblings of a preschooler — the kind they’d proudly show off, only for you to feign admiration at their budding artistic talent (or, just quietly, lack thereof).
-Good thing then that you came for the staggering historical and geological record these pictures represent rather than the aesthetics.
+All in all many sort of look like the bumbling scribblings of a preschooler — the kind they’d proudly show off, only for you to feign admiration while sticking them up on the fridge.*** Lucky you came for the staggering historical and geological record these pictures represent rather than the aesthetics.

 The drawings of men are straightforward: most have thin, elongated torsos, with crappily drawn arms and legs.
-The ‘female’ figures, however, are depicted largely without limbs, and in an intensely exaggerated hourglass shape.
+The ‘female’ figures, however, are depicted largely without limbs, and in an exaggerated waspish, hourglass shape.
 Experts reckon they may in fact be fertility symbols or representations of a mother cult divinity rather than depictions of actual human women.
 They show similarities to other prehistoric rock art sites around the Mediterranean.

 But perhaps more interesting are the animals.
 Twenty-nine in total were painted in a mixture of ochre, charcoal and animal fats.